 A moderate to high level of fitness is required to complete this walk.
 If you are not a regular walker we suggest you begin a daily walking regime 6-8 weeks before departure.
 Gradually increasing the distance you walk, carrying a backpack.
 Staircase or hill-climbing is strongly recommended as on the first day of the walk you climb over 800m.
 The track surfaces vary from smooth well-formed paths to rough terrain broken by rocks and tree roots.
 We therefore recommend you wear hiking boots, which provide firm ankle support.
 If you feel your fitness is not up to the required level for the climb on the first day we can offer you the option of flying by helicopter to the Lodge at Okaka, for an additional cost.

-The Tracknet bus departs from the Station, on the corner of Shotover and Camp St in Queenstown at 10.45am.
-When you arrive in Te Anau you will transfer to the Humpridge Track shuttle.
+The Tracknet bus departs from The Station, on the corner of Shotover and Camp Street in Queenstown at 10.45am.
+When you arrive in Te Anau you will transfer to the Hump Ridge Track shuttle.
 The shuttle will take you to the Track Office where you will meet your guide and fellow hikers for a tour briefing, drinks and nibbles at 5:30pm.
 Check into your accommodation.
+You will be free to make your own dinner arrangements.

 A scenic helicopter ride over Te Waewae Bay delivers you to the start of your walk.
 You will gradually climb up to the top of the Hump Ridge (1000m), experiencing our beautiful native forest and its stunning diversity which changes dramatically with elevation.
 Heading straight up the ridge you will eventually reach Stag Point, where the trees part and you are welcomed by views of the beautiful bay once more - this time from a different perspective.
 From here it’s only an hour or so to the lodge, and on clear days you will be able to see Stewart Island and of course the Fiordland mountains and lakes nearby.
 When you arrive at Okaka, our lodge ‘on top of the world,’ all you will have to do is unwind as you admire the views.
 You'll feel instantly at home with our lodge manager’s home cooking and hospitality.
 5-6 hrs walking